amitk-abk/Learnings/Scala_Basics_and_Beyond.md

 There is no switch statement in scala, it uses match expressions instead.
 It is match expression, hence like other expressions it can be rvalue and can be chained.
-It is similar to switch statements.</br>
+It is similar to switch statements.
-There is no fall through so at most one pattern matches.</br>
+There is no fall through so at most one pattern matches.
-There are no break statements in scala.</br>
+There are no break statements in scala.
-Matches can be on type, value or condition.</br>
+Matches can be on type, value or condition.
+In match, any kind of constant as well as other things, can be used in cases in scala, not just the integer-type, enum or string constants.

 It looks like this: